junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 ### Scripts

 > A customer reaches for onion rings at a kiosk.
-AI intercepts (screen lights up): "You have a 3pm client meeting.
+AI intercepts (screen lights up): "You have a 3pm client meeting (and/or 7pm date).
 May I recommend a minty lentil salad instead?"
 Customer sighs, then nods.

 INT.
 FAST FOOD RESTAURANT - DAY

-A MAN steps up to a self-ordering kiosk, his finger hover over onion rings, ready to click.
+A CUSTOMER steps up to a self-ordering kiosk, his finger hover over onion rings, ready to click.
+The screen lights up, an electric blue circle activates on the top of the screen near camera.

 AI'S POV

-Facial detections on the man's face, showing a match to AI's database.
+Facial detections on the customer's face, showing a match to AI's database.
 Pulling out the customer's schedule, scanning, detect a 3pm client meeting and a 7pm date.
 Highlight those two blocks in red, popping out a big red banning sign on a image of onion rings in the center of the view.

 BACK TO SCENE

-An electric blue circle activates on the top of the screen near camera.
-The screen lights up, the onion rings option is greyed out, not allow to select.
+The onion rings option is greyed out, not allow to select.
 A warm, friendly AI VOICE speaks.

-AI (V.O.):You have a 3pm client meeting and a 7pm date today.
+AI (V.O.): You have a 3pm client meeting and a 7pm date today.
 May I recommend a minty lentil salad instead?

-THE MAN: (blinks, surprised) That's very considerate
+CUSTOMER: (blinks, surprised) That's very considerate.
+Thank you.

-THE MAN'S POV
+THE CUSTOMER'S POV

 A minty lentil salad is popped on the center of the screen without a cross option.
 He presses the check box to add it to the cart.